miteshksingh/AdversarialQuestionGeneration/README.md

 # Adversarial Question Generation
 Generate questions on which a given QA system will fail.

+Please read our paper present in this repo.

 ## QA Dataset Generation Framework

 ![QA Dataset_Generation_Framework](charts/QA_Dataset_Generation_Framework.jpg)